Ruslando/ruslan-homepage/index.md

     image_alt: lorem-ipsum
     content: >
       My name is Ruslan Novikov, 22 years old and currently living in Berlin, Germany.

-I am currently studying international media and computer science (Internationale Medieninformatik) at the HTW Berlin (Hochschule für Technik und Wirtschaft).
-In internation media and computer science we are mostly exposed to software design and development but with a slight focus on digital media like video, audio, imagery and CGI.
-Course subjects are for example image processing (image synthesis, convolution), 3D-design, game development projects in Unity and Unreal Engine and so on.
+      I am currently studying international media and computer science (Internationale Medieninformatik) at the HTW Berlin (Hochschule für Technik und Wirtschaft), which has a slight focus on digital media like audio, video, images, web-design and 3D design.

-      I am generally interested in almost any develepmonts in the field of computer science, but more specifically in computer graphics, engine pipelines (and a little bit of shader programming) and most recently have been really enganged in developments in machine learning / deep learning specifically network architectures and optimization techniques.
+      I am generally interested in any develepmonts in the field of computer science, more specifically in computer graphics, engine pipelines (and a little bit of shader programming) and most recently have been really enganged in developments in machine learning / deep learning, specifically network architectures and optimization techniques in deep learning applications.

       #### Academic